-But if any man shall, by charging me with theatrical behaviour. imply that I utter any sentiments but my own, I shall treat him as a calumniator and a villain; nor shall any protection shelter him from the treatment he deserves.
-I shall, on such an occasion, without scruple, trample upon all those forms with which wealth and dignity entrench themselves; nor shall anything but age restrain my resentment-age, which always brings with it one privilege, that of being insolent and supercilious without punishment.
+But if any man shall, by charging me with theatrical behaviour, imply that I utter any sentiments but my own, I shall treat him as a calumniator and a villain; nor shall any protection shelter him from the treatment he deserves.
+I shall, on such an occation, without scruple, trample upon all those forms with which wealth and dignity intrench themselves; nor shall any thing but age restrain my resentment -age, which always brings with it one privilege, that of being insolent and supercilious without punishment.

-• But with regard, Sir, to those whom I have offended, I am of opinion, that if I had acted a borrowed part.
-I should have avoided their censure.
-The heat which offended them, is the ardour of conviction, and that zeal for the service of my country which neither hope nor fear shall influence me to suppress.
+But with regard, sir, to those whom I have offended, I am of opinion, that if I had acted a borrowed part, I should have avoided their censure.
+The heat which offended them is the ardour of conviction, and that zeal for the service of my country which neither hope nor fear shall influence me to suppress.
 I will not sit unconcerned while my liberty is invaded, nor look in silence upon public robbery.
-I will exert my endeavours, at whatever hazard, to repel the aggressor, and drag the thief to justice, whoever may partake of his plunder.
+I will exert my endeavours, at whatever hazard, to repel the aggressor, and drag the thief to justice, whoever may protect him in his villany, and whoever may partake of his plunder.